 - After changing the router’s channel to non-DFS, return to your range extender’s Site Survey page again or refresh the network list and you should now be able to see your 5 GHz router network name in the list of available networks you can extend.

-If not, feel free to call our experts at toll-free and let them fix the issue on behalf of you.
+If not, feel free to get in touch with our experts and let them fix the issue on behalf of you.